metta-systems/metta.systems/content/blog/2018-04-30-useful-cargo-commands.md

 [ugdb]() - -->

-[version-sync](https://github.com/mgeisler/version-sync) - keep your version number in documentation and elsewhere in sync with version specified in Cargo.toml
+{% crate(name="version-sync", gh="mgeisler/version-sync") %} - keep your version number in documentation and elsewhere in sync with version specified in Cargo.toml{% end %}

 <!-- [wasm-pack]() -